e-c-k-e-r/vall-e/docs/inferenece.md

 To synthesize speech: `python -m vall_e <text> <ref_path> <out_path> --yaml=<yaml_path>` (or `--model=<model_path>`)

 Some additional flags you can pass are:
-* `--language`: specifies the language for phonemizing the text, and helps guide inferencing when the model is trained against that language.
+* `--language`: specifies the language for guiding guide inferencing when the model is trained against that language.
+Use `auto` to automatically deduce this.
+* `--text-language`: the language to phonemize the input text under.
+Leave blank to tie it to the above value.
 * `--task`: task to perform.
 Defaults to `tts`, but accepts `stt` for transcriptions.
 * `--max-duration`: maximum token-duration for inferencing through the AR aspect of the model.
 Every second corresponds to 75 steps.
 * `--max-steps`: maximum steps for inferencing through the NAR-len aspect of the model.